As my son grew past the toddler years, he got more and more boisterous.

 Fear leads to some strange behavior!
 In most kids, it will lead to withdrawing from the situation (mostly to preserve life); this is because of the natural ‘stress response’ or ‘fight or flight‘ as it is also known.

 Your child may be lashing out at school because they feel frightened.

 5 Things You Can Do To Stop Your 5-Year-Old Hitting At School

 The following 5 tips will give you advice on how to stop your child from hitting at school.
-I have given you the 5 most common reasons why they are hitting, and now we move onto actually stopping it.
+I have given you the 5 most common reasons why they are hitting, and now we move on actually stopping it.

 1. Define Clear Consequences

 Your 5 year old needs to understand exactly what the consequences are if they hit out at school.
 I am talking about the consequences at home and at school here.